-- In addition to state appropriations, most state agencies spend federal funds and revolving funds that collect user charges and other revenues.
+- Most Oklahoma state agencies also spend funds they get from the federal government, as well as money from user charges – like fishing licenses or college tuition — and other revenues.
 Some agencies operate without any appropriated funds.

-- The largest share of state spending from all sources goes to health and social services (37 percent) and education (24 percent).
+- The largest share of state spending goes to health and social services (39 percent) and education (21 percent).

-- About 1,900 government entities provide public services in Oklahoma, most of them local governments.
-While nearly half of all local spending is on education, local governments also provide essential transportation, public safety and health services and operate utilities like water and electricity that make community development possible.
+- About 1,900 public entities provide public services in Oklahoma, most of them local governments.
+Over two-fifths of all local spending is on education, and local governments also provide essential transportation, public safety and health services and operate utilities like water and electricity that make community development possible.

-- Hold elected officials and government agencies accountable for achieving goals in the most cost-effective way; and
+- Hold elected officials and government agencies accountable for achieving public goals in the most cost-effective way.

-This section acts as a report card on our public structures.
-It evaluates our public structures by describing what we spend, how we spend, where we are succeeding, and where we are falling short.
+This section serves as a report card on public investment in Oklahoma.
+It explains what we spend, how we spend, where we are succeeding, and where we are falling short.